rlnB2022/Javascript-Millionaire/README.md

 This project is created with:

-* React - using useState and useEffect Hooks.
+* React 17 - using useState and useEffect Hooks.
+* Redux - Maintaining state globally in a store
 * Firebase - using Firestore database CRUD operations.
 * HTML 5
 * CSS 3